DECHIVE

 WHERE phone IS NULL;

-If you want to see only rows with values, use IS NOT NULL.
+Conversely, if you want to see only rows with values, use IS NOT NULL.

 SELECT name